microsoft/onnxruntime/docs/tutorials/iot/index.md

 redirect_from: /docs/get-started/with-iot
 ---

-# Deploy ML model on IoT and edge
+# Deploy ML models on IoT and Edge Devices

 ONNX Runtime allows you to deploy to many IoT and Edge devices to support a variety of use cases.
 There are packages available to support many board architectures [included when you install ONNX Runtime](https://pypi.org/project/onnxruntime/#files).
 Below are some considerations when deciding to if deploying on-device is right for your use case.